publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schII/ptA/m__us_usc_t20_s1022a.md

                     (VI) can successfully employ effective strategies for reading instruction using the essential components of reading instruction;

-                (iii) ensuring collaboration with departments, programs, or units of a partner institution outside of the teacher preparation program in all academic content areas to ensure that prospective teachers receive training in both teaching and relevant content areas in order to become highly qualified, which may include training in multiple subjects to teach multiple grade levels as may be needed for individuals preparing to teach in rural communities and for individuals preparing to teach students with disabilities as described in section 602(10)(D) of the Individuals with Disabilities Education Act \[[20 U.S.C.
-1401(10)(D)][/us/usc/t20/s1401/10/D]\];
+                (iii) ensuring collaboration with departments, programs, or units of a partner institution outside of the teacher preparation program in all academic content areas to ensure that prospective teachers receive training in both teaching and relevant content areas in order to meet the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in section 612(a)(14)(C) of the Individuals with Disabilities Education Act \[[20 U.S.C.
+1412(a)(14)(C)][/us/usc/t20/s1412/a/14/C]\], which may include training in multiple subjects to teach multiple grade levels as may be needed for individuals preparing to teach in rural communities and for individuals preparing to teach students with disabilities;

                 (iv) developing and implementing an induction program;